 [I]nterpretation is never a merely mechanical process, but one that involves decisions and values.
 This implies a normative dimension to the ‘management’ of knowledge...
 Interpretation implies a reduction in complexity.
 The responsibility for the effects of this reduction cannot be shifted away...
 (2000b, p.
 12).

-We must “reduce” the world’s complexity during our decisional practices, and this means that we can never be certain.
-A pertinent decision depends on us as human agents (engaging with complexity) when we act in and on the world.
+We must, then, “reduce” the world’s complexity during our decisional practices, and this means that we can never be certain.
+A pertinent decision depends on us – as human agents engaging with complexity – when we act in and on the world.
 For CCists, a decision is, consequently and unavoidably, ethical.
 It is up to us; we cannot defer responsibility for our actions onto something outside ourselves.
 CCists thus replace conservative, prescriptive ethical doctrines with a post-modern ethics, one that connotes situatedness, volition, disruption, and transformation.
 This “ethics of complexity” invites us to “radical self-critique” (Preiser and Cilliers, 2010, p.
 276).
 We cannot judge or instruct the world without including ourselves; we are not detached moral spectators.

 Despite this radical conception of decision-making, CCists recognise that we somehow successfully make decisions and act on and intervene in our complex world.
 For Derrida, we do so – we overcome the ordeal of undecidability – by performing a kind of “leap” from undecidability to decidability.
 Such a leap “not only threatens a break with science in the strict sense, but with philosophy as ontology, as knowledge...”
 (Derrida in Cilliers et al., 2016, p.
 173).
-Without the guidance (and safety) of truth, objectivity, or rationality, we undergo a moment of pure volition, one that compels us to choose one course over another.
+Without the guidance (and safety) of truth, objectivity, or rationality, we undergo a moment of pure volition, one that compels us to choose one actional course over another.

 This notably introduces freedom.
 As mentioned, CCists maintain that rationality is radically overdetermined by complexity, and “it is these overdeterminations that generate freedom...”
 (Woermann and Cilliers, 2012, p.
 455).
 We are not bound by constraining decisional rules; instead, we are the determiners.
 But, with freedom comes responsibility (Derrida, 2002; Cilliers, 2005; Woermann, 2016).
-For Derrida and CC, the moment of undecidability – the moment we make a decision – is unavoidably ethical given its non-rational nature.
+For Derrida and CCists, the moment of undecidability – the moment we make a decision – is unavoidably ethical given its non-rational nature.
 As Preiser et al. put it, the “ethical moment is situated in the moment in which we take the leap from that which is known to that which is uncertain or unknown…” (2013, pp. 270–271).
 This is RV.
 RV entails an ethically imbued moment of radical uncertainty, one that results in a putatively effective, but arational, actional choice.

 Beyond this, it remains largely mysterious what exactly such an “ethical moment” entails on Derrida’s and CC’s accounts.
 Attempting to account for such a moment would presumably introduce the kind of criteria or constraints that are not allowed.
-But, one naturally wonders how successful decision-making is possible if all decisions are ultimately result from the pure volition at the heart of RV.
-If there are no discernible norms for decision-making, then how do we make successful decisions throughout each day (which we obviously do)?
+But, one naturally wonders how successful decision-making is possible if all decisions ultimately result from the seemingly pure volition at the heart of RV.
+If there are no discernible norms for decision-making, then how do we make successful decisions throughout each day?

 Today, I decided to get out of bed, I decided to come to work, and I then decided to continue writing this paper where I left off yesterday.
 These are just three of the countless decisions I made today.
 Most of us would surely consider these decisions successful on any non-trivial definition of ‘success’.
 I further made these decisions without anything ostensibly resembling fear and trembling.
 As we act on and intervene in our complex world moment-to-moment, we repeatedly make decisions that are prima facie successful but resemble nothing like a Derridean crisis.
 This should be impossible were RV correct.